goreckinj/Machine-Learning-Fundamentals/docs/source/index.rst

 Abstract
 =========
 This collection of projects and documentation serve as an archive to my progressive education into the Fundamentals of Machine Learning.
-Content will be referenced from the course `Machine Learning Course for Beginners <https://www.youtube.com/watch?v=NWONeJKn6kc>`_ from the `Free Code Camp Institute <https://www.freecodecamp.org>`_.
+Content will be referenced from the 10 hour course `Machine Learning Course for Beginners <https://www.youtube.com/watch?v=NWONeJKn6kc>`_ from `Free Code Camp Institute <https://www.freecodecamp.org>`_.

 .. toctree::
    :maxdepth: 2